 - threatened to inflict imminent physical harm upon the alleged victim.

-A person accused under PC 209 can challenge the accusation by raising a legal defense.
 A good defense can often get an aggravated kidnapping charge reduced or even dismissed.
-Please note, though, that it is critical for an accused to hire an attorney to get the most effective defense.
+Please note, though, that it is critical to hire an attorney to get the most effective defense.

-Penal Code 209 makes it a crime for a person to kidnap another party for ransom or to commit a crime.
-This means a person cannot get convicted under the code section if he is innocent of the underlying offense of kidnapping itself.
-A party can try to show that he is not guilty of kidnapping by proving that he did not do any of the following:
+Penal Code 209 makes it a crime to kidnap another party for ransom or to commit a crime.
+This means you cannot get convicted under the code section if you are innocent of the underlying offense of kidnapping itself.
+You can try to show that you are not guilty by proving that you did not commit any of the following elements of the jury instructions for kidnapping:

 - move an alleged victim,